Jardo72/python-graph-alg-lib/README.md

 an abstract base class prescribing the public API of any graph implementation.
 - [graphlib.algorithms](./graphlib/algorithms.py) provides implementations of various graph algorithms like topological sort, shortest path search, minimum spanning tree search etc.
 - [graphlib.util](./graphlib/util.py) module provides functionalities that support the implementation of the algorithms, for instance a priority queue.
-- [graphlib.dump](./graphlib/dump.py) module provides dump-functions that can pretty-print various structures like graph, result of shortest path search, minimum spanning tree etc. These functions can write their output to a file, to stdout, or to an instance of io.StringIO.
+- [graphlib.dump](./graphlib/dump.py) module provides dump-functions that can pretty-print various structures like graph, result of shortest path search, result of minimum spanning tree search etc. These functions can write their output to a file, to stdout, or to an instance of io.StringIO.
 - [graphlib.jsondef](./graphlib/jsondef.py) module provides functions that can build a graph accorging to a JSON definition.